 Most acne spot treatments contain some mixture of benzoyl peroxide, glycolic acid, alpha hydroxy acid, sulfur, retinol, or tretinoin—all of which will speed up the healing process and reduce the inflammation caused by the pimple, according to Green.
 To help you pamper your pimples without stressing them out even more, check out some of our favorite spot treatments, below.

 Made with sulfur, salicylic acid, and zinc oxide, this liquid formula is a triple threat against stubborn zits.
 Simply apply a dab at night after cleansing and wake up the next morning with a noticeably smaller blemish.

-This kit comes with microdart KILLA patches and saturated CLEANA swabs to disinfect and diminish the appearance of whiteheads and cysts.
+This kit comes with microdart KILLA patches and saturated CLEANA swabs meant to disinfect and diminish the appearance of whiteheads and cysts.

 Whether you've popped a pimple or just peeled off a hydrocolloid or micro-dart patch, following up with this nourishing balm can help.
-It's chock-full of peptides and antioxidants to hydrate and heal the area, as well as even texture and prevent scarring.
+It's chock-full of peptides and antioxidants meant to hydrate and heal the area, as well as even texture and prevent scarring.

 3. Opt for a cold compress.